 GPv2 is designed with a common clock topology.
-The host CPU will provide the clock to all Dual M.2 modules through a clock buffer on GPv2 card.
+The host CPU will provide the clock to all modules through a clock buffer on GPv2 card.
 PM8545 PCIE switch provides PCIE clock to all M.2 connectors.
-The dual M.2 module will only use the clock from the primary side.

 Figure 5: PCIE clock tree